-The system automatically turns off after 25 seconds or when the ignition is turned to the START or ACC position.
+The system automatically turns off after 25 seconds after the UNLOCK button on the remote transmitter is pressed or when the ignition is turned to the START or ACC position.
 The dome lamp control (if equipped) must not be set to the OFF position for the illuminated entry system to operate.